browserstack/browserstack-bitrise-espresso-step/README.md

 ## Configure the Step

-Complete the following steps to configure BrowserStack's Espresso step in Bitrise:
+Complete the following steps to configure BrowserStack's step in your workflow:

 1. Open the Workflow you want to use in the Workflow Editor.
 ​